Antuan69/ORCAView_2/README.md

 ---

 ### July 2025 Update
+- **Official ORCA 6.1 Basis Sets:** The DFT and HF basis set dropdowns now use grouped, deduplicated lists directly from the ORCA 6.1 manual (Karlsruhe def2, Ahlrichs, Pople, etc.) for full compliance and user clarity.
 - **Robust Windows Job Cancellation:** Cancelling a job now kills all ORCA-related processes (orca.exe, MPI, children) using native Windows process tree termination.
 - **Batch Queue Stability:** The batch job queue is fully automatic—jobs start immediately after submission, and the UI remains responsive.
 - **No PyVista Dependency:** The 3D viewer is now Vispy-only.
 PyVista is no longer required or supported.